nothing4free/enumtool/README.md

-# enumtool: an automatic asse enumeration script.
+# enumtool: an automatic asset enumeration script.
 enumtool is an asset enumeration script that can detect a wide range of domains given an ASN or obtain a wide list of subdomains given a domain name.
 I plan on extending its functionality even further, but for now this is a tool I made that suits my needs for the Ethical Hacking subject in my Software Engineering studies.

 ## Use